Direct Brigade Alarm

 When will DFES apply the false fire alarm fee?

-What if I receive an invoice and I’m not the correct/current owner or occupant of the premises?
+What if I receive an invoice and I’m not the correct/current owner or manager of the building?

 What power does DFES have to charge for an attendance to a false fire alarm?